-Collaboration on the HW: Limited collaboration with your fellow students in the class is OK.
+Collaboration on the HW: Limited collaboration on the homework with your fellow students in the class is OK.
 But see the section on Academic Integrity!
 The idea is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
 You should fully understand the solution and write it up on your own.
-Your understanding of the material will be tested on the exams.
+Your understanding of the material will be tested on the quizzes and exams.

-If you are approached by another student from the class who wants to copy your HW notes, think twice before generously sharing.
+If you are approached by another student from the class who wants to copy your HW, think twice before generously sharing.
 You will feel bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.
+Be especially careful not to give a fellow student a chance to use your work to cheat on a quiz or exam.
 Discussion sections: I strongly encourage you to organize a weekly session to work with (not copy from!) your fellow students on problems in class and on the homework.
 This will help you keep up with your work and get ideas and feedback from others who are grappling with the same exercises as you.
 You may find that the sense of companionship motivates you to work.

 Quizzes: We will have a quiz on average every one and a half to two weeks.
 It will be straight from the homework.
-It is your responsibility to come to class, so if you miss a quiz because you are not there, you will usually not be allowed to make it up.
+It is your responsibility to attend class, so if you miss a quiz because you are not in class, you will usually not be allowed to make it up.
 But your lowest quiz score will be dropped.
 If you miss more than one quiz, the missed quiz will count as a score of 0.
 If you miss more than one quiz and you have a compelling and documented excuse, let me know, and be prepared to show documentation for your excuse.
 Skipping class is not a compelling excuse.

-Exams: There will be two in-class exams on Oct 11 and Nov 7, as well as a final exam.
+Midterm exams: There will be two in-class exams on Oct 9 and Nov 13.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).

-Final exam: 1-3 on Wed, Dec 18 in Beck Hall 201.
+Final exam: 6:00-8:00 PM on Tue, Dec 15 online.
 The final exam is an important part of your obligations at Gustavus.
 Do not make travel/vacation plans that prevent you from taking the final exam at the time assigned by the registrar.
 If you have more than two final exams scheduled for the same day, let me know well in advance.